bionitio-team/bionitio/readme-template/README.md

 ```
 ${bs}/githelper/bionitio-git.sh -c pull
 ```
+2. Make your changes to the template `TEMPLATE.md`, or to the implementation-specific files in the `readme_includes` directory in each implementation of bionitio.
-2. Run the README template program for each language:
+3. Run the README template program for each language:
 ```
 for lang in c clojure cpp csharp haskell java js perl5 python r ruby rust; do \
     ${bs}/readme-template/bionitio-readme.sh -t ${bs}/readme-template/TEMPLATE.md -l "$lang" -i "bionitio-${lang}/readme_includes" > "bionitio-${lang}/README.md"; \
 done
 ```
-3. Commit the changes with a message:
+4. Commit the changes with a message:
 ```
 ${bs}/githelper/bionitio-git.sh -c commit -m "Put your commit message here"
 ```
-4. Push your changes back to git:
+5. Push your changes back to git:
 ```
 ${bs}/githelper/bionitio-git.sh -c push
 ```